Nomadcxx/gSlapper/docs/development/architecture.md

 ## Overview

-gSlapper is a Wayland-based wallpaper application that uses GStreamer for media playback and EGL/OpenGL for rendering.
-It's designed as a drop-in replacement for mpvpaper with better NVIDIA compatibility and multi-monitor support.
+gSlapper is a high-performance wallpaper manager for Wayland that combines the best of swww and mpvpaper.
+It uses GStreamer for media playback and EGL/OpenGL for rendering, providing faster performance, better efficiency, and fixes memory leaks on NVIDIA Wayland systems while offering superior multi-monitor support.

 ## Core Components